 Optimize Font Service Web Fonts

 We’re going to start with this option because it’s the simplest and most common.
-While Typekit is popular among professional developers, Google Fonts is the most common source of third-party fonts.
+While Adobe Fonts is popular among professional developers, Google Fonts is the most common source of third-party fonts.
+Here is our hand-picked list of the best Google fonts.
 It’s free to use and so popular that many users don’t have to download many Google Fonts font resources because the fonts are already stored in their browser’s cache.

 Adding Google Fonts to your WordPress website is easy.
 For the lightest implementation possible, add fonts directly to your theme’s header.php file using an HTML